 I’m a parent or family member of a competitor, do I need to purchase membership or a festival day pass?
 No, each competitor is allowed up to 3 family members to join them for the day at the festival, and accompany the competitor to all of the events.
 If you have more than three family members, we do ask that you purchase a festival day pass for either $35 for members, or $45 for non-members.

 Where are the warm up rooms?
-Some warm up rooms are in the basement of the Cooper Music Building, while others are upstairs in private studio rooms.
+Some warm up rooms are in the basement of the Cooper Music Building.
 You will be directed to your assigned practice room when you check in at the registration desk.
 If you have any trouble getting into the warm up rooms, please go to the Cooper Music Building office, and ask for a PLNU Staff Member to open them for you.
 If all else fails, please feel free to warm up outside - there’s plenty of space there!

 Can I hear my child/student compete?
 If your child/student is competing in the Theory Room, Choir Room, or Green Room - yes, it is open to the public.
 If they are competing in the upstairs studios (#211, or #219), it is open at the discretion of the adjudicators, and only as space allows.
 Thank you for your understanding.